7.1. Big Genes Build Guide

 If you bought your Big Genes kit after Sept 10th, 2024, you likely have the v0.7 PCB where this bug is fixed.
 You can ignore this cyan text and scroll on.
 This bug only exists on Big Genes PCB v0.6.
 Also this bug is only relevant to you if you plan to install (or have installed) the optional PDM mic breakout (not included in the official kit).

-First, check out this 3D model of a fully assembled Big Genes.
+Check out this 3D model of a fully assembled Big Genes.
 In the sidebar on the left you can highlight parts and show/hide them.

 Inspectable 3D model